getBoolean/ebook2kavita/README.md

 ## About

+- Nothing is modified in the source directory.
 - Only [supported eBook files](#supported-file-extensions) are copied to the target directory.
 - Adds the series name and volume number to the eBook metadata required by Kavita
   - The series name is the name of the folder containing the eBook folder plus the classification (see [Source folder structure](#source-folder-structure))